Const-me/Cgml/CGML/PackShaders/Readme.md

-﻿This project builds a command line tool which packs compiled compute shaders, also generates C# boilerplate code and data structures to dispatch them with `CgmlNet` library.
+﻿This program is a command line tool which packs compiled compute shaders, also generates C# boilerplate code and data structures to dispatch them with `CgmlNet` library.

 The tool is designed to be launched automagically from the project which compiles these shaders, as a post-build step.